FA Cup 4th round fixtures : How to watch and live stream on BBC and BT Sport

 Crystal Palace v Tottenham – 4pm, live on BT Sport 2

-Chelsea v Sheffield Wednesday or Luton – 6pm, live on BBC1 and BBC Sport website
+Chelsea v Sheffield Wednesday – 6pm, live on BBC1 and BBC Sport website

 Monday 28th January 2019